 Swissport Launches Operations at Shanghai Pudong’s New Digital Cargo Terminal

 Swissport International officially commenced operations at the new Digital & Intelligent International Cargo Terminal at Shanghai Pudong International Airport (PVG), the world’s second-largest air cargo hub.
 The expansive facility, spanning between 144,000 and 220,000 square meters in the West Cargo Area, incorporates four high-speed automated sorting loop lines, advanced AI-driven systems for real-time tracking, and a dedicated 15,000 m² cold chain zone designed for temperature-sensitive pharmaceuticals, perishables, and high-value e-commerce shipments.
-The terminal operates under a joint venture model with Smarex (a partnership involving Shanghai Airport Authority Logistics and China Eastern Airlines Logistics), with Swissport providing global operational expertise, quality standards, and network connectivity across more than 300 airports in 49 countries.

 Delta Air Lines Launches Daily Los Angeles–Hong Kong Airbus A350 Service